CodeYourFuture/syllabus/docs/db/week-3/lesson.md

 ### Inserting Rows Using Node.js

-We can finally add our new endpoint to create a new customer:
+We can finally an endpoint to create a new customer:

 ```js
 app.post("/customers", function (req, res) {